raspberrypilearning/from-me-to-you/en/step_1.md

 ---

 + How to come up with original design ideas to create a project for someone specific
-+ How to breakdown a project into smaller tasks and what order to do them in
++ How to breakdown a project into smaller tasks and decide what order to do them in
 + How to explain how to use the project online via a web address

 --- /collapse ---